Recently, sleep has had a status upgrade. No longer is it something we skip when we get a better offer – sleep is the best thing on offer.

-Despite these troubling facts however, deep, restful sleep remains out of reach for many of us.
-In fact, it’s estimated that at least one third of adults gets less than seven hours a night.
+Despite these facts, however, deep, restful sleep remains out of reach for many of us.
 With the stresses of modern life, screens and overcrowded social schedules leaving us wired, deep sleep can seem like a dream.

 Here’s how to enjoy some serious shut-eye and reap the rewards of deep, restorative sleep…

 Science says that most adults need between eight and nine hours sleep each night and women, need even more during menstruation.
 While it may seem silly to schedule your snooze time, the truth is, it’s all too easy to skip unless you carve out the time in your calendar.
 Confine catch-ups with friends to the weekends and if you have a heavy week at work ahead, ensure you’re getting to bed early in preparation.
 If you do have a late night, skip your early morning workout the next day and rest.
 Remember, consistency is key.

 Create a sleep sanctuary.

 Your sleep environment is also vital so keep your bedroom calm, quiet, dark and cool.
 Start by removing all sleep disruptors including televisions and electronic devices.
 And, invest in your sleep space.
 Install shutters or blackout curtains and splurge on some beautiful bed linen, a quality mattress and decent pillows that’ll make you want to linger for longer.
 A ceiling or pedestal fan will help to boost airflow, as will adding an indoor plant to your bedroom.
 Lastly, try to find a warm reading light or install a dimmer switch to help trigger melatonin production.
 Remember, your bedroom should be for three things only – reading, sex and sleep.